Measles and Immunosuppression—When Getting Well Means You Can Still Get Sick

 26062330-March-7-Kelly-600x900-WEB

-Before the development of a vaccine in the 1960s, the measles were practically a childhood rite of passage.
-This common childhood disease was not without teeth however.
-Between the years of 1958 and 1962 (the first measles vaccine was licensed in the U.S. by John Enders in 1963), the US averaged 503,282 reported cases of measles (1).
-Not surprisingly, after the measles vaccine became widely used, the number of cases of measles plummeted.
+Before the development of a vaccine in the 1960s, measles was practically a childhood rite of passage.
+This common childhood disease is not without teeth however.
+One out of every 20 children with measles develops pneumonia, 1 out of every 1,000 develops encephalitis (swelling of the brain), and 1 to 3 of every 1,000 dies from respiratory and neurological complications (3).
+Between the years of 1958 and 1962, the US averaged 503,282 reported cases of measles (4).
+The first measles vaccine was licensed in the U.S. by John Enders in 1963, and not surprisingly, after the measles vaccine became widely used, the number of cases of measles plummeted.
+By 1970, there were under 1,000 cases (2).

-The same phenomenon was observed in England and parts of Europe as vaccination programs were instituted in those places.
+What was surprising was that with the disappearance of this childhood disease, the number of childhood deaths from all infectious diseases dropped dramatically.
+As vaccination programs were instituted in England and parts of Europe, the same phenomenon was observed.
 Reduction or elimination of measles-related illness and death alone can’t explain the size of the decrease in childhood mortality.
-Although measles infection was associated with suppression of the immune system making the host vulnerable to other infections, these side effects, and the concurrent vulnerability to other infections, were assumed to be short lived.
-However, the post-vaccination numbers showing the drop in mortality from infectious diseases following vaccination for measles suggested that the effects of measles induced immunosupression might last for years, not months (2).
+Although measles infection is associated with suppression of the immune system that will make the host vulnerable to other infections, these side effects were assumed to be short lived.
+In reality, the drop in mortality from infectious diseases following vaccination for measles lasted for years, not months (5).

 A recent hypothesis proposes a different mechanism to explain these long-term benefits.
-This hypothesis suggests that infection with the measles virus essentially resets previously acquired immunity by destroying immunity memory cells (4, 5).
+This hypothesis suggests that infection with the measles virus essentially resets previously acquired immunity by destroying immunity memory cells (7,8).
 Simply put, infection with measles gives your immune system amnesia, and it may take reinfection to stimulate a new immune response.
-With this hypothesis, it is not the vaccine itself that confers protection from other infectious agents, it is the lack of infection by the measles virus (a result of vaccination) that allows the host to maintain already developed immunity to other pathogens.
+So it is not the vaccine itself that confers protection from other infectious agents, it is the lack of infection by the measles virus (a result of vaccination) that allows the host to maintain already developed immunity to other pathogens.

-In a study published in Science in May of last year (2), a group of researchers suggested that epidemiological data collected when measles was common should have evidence of this loss of acquired immunity following measles infection if it exists.
+In a study published in Science in May of 2015 (5), a group of researchers suggested that epidemiological data collected when measles was common should have evidence of this loss of acquired immunity following measles infection if it exists.
 Where previous population studies had focused on low resource areas and populations, the authors maintained that if this “immune amnesia” existed, it should also be detectable in high-resource populations.
-For their study, they used national data from the United States, Denmark, Wales and England beginning in the 1940s and extending through 2010.
+For their study they used national data from the U.S., Denmark, Wales and England beginning in the 1940s and extending through 2010.

 They identified four parameters to test the hypothesis that the there is a loss of immunological memory following infection with measles: